aollivierre/Exchange/Guides/Managing Exchange Attributes and Remote User Mailboxes.md

 ---

-## Option 3: Using the Exchange Recipient Management PowerShell Module
+## Option 3: Using the Exchange Recipient Management PowerShell Snapin

 ### Description